Analysis | Why Article 24 Is No Soft Landing for a No-Deal Brexit

 The prospect of a no-deal Brexit is back and British politicians are fighting about just how disruptive a hard break from the European Union would be.
 Boris Johnson, the front-runner in the race to become prime minister, is arguing that the worst consequences of leaving the European Union without a withdrawal accord could be avoided.
 He says a no-deal Brexit can be softened by bringing an arcane bit of trade regulation, called Article 24, into play.
-The problem is it’s a solution that’s already been rejected by the EU, the World Trade Organization and many in the U.K.
+The problem is the EU, the World Trade Organization and many in the U.K. say it doesn’t work.

 1. Why would the U.K. lose EU duty-free access?